J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 2: June 14, 2017

+**Today's Progress**: Slight change of plan, away from my usual work area so decided to do some work on a personal/artwork portfolio site of mine that's long due for an update.
+Most of the work is on giving it a responsive layout and some new menus as well as updating the content (no backend, it's all manual).
+Set up a rudimentary form with formspring, needs some styling, but a lot better than before.

+**Thoughts:** I get a lot of thoughts about design when I'm doing this sort of work.
+I want to make something professional, but I don't want something dull and sterile.
+This is an art gallery!
+(And code is art too!)
+Does the world want sites that are't big, blank white expanses with giant photos and a bit of blue?
+I hope so.
+Because I like purple.

+**Link to work:** None today.

 ### Day 1: June 13, 2017

 **Today's Progress**: Continuing the FCC Tic-Tac-Toe challenge, moving on to styling as the base code is now working.
 Want to include a bit of interactivity - have the intro box offer you your symbol, fade that out to reveal the board, and so on.
 Some shuffling of the JS to animate things.
 Mostly done, need to get the rematch function working, but no more boring alert boxes!